-24. NO EXTRA CLAIMS
+25. NO EXTRA CLAIMS

-- 24.1 This Enterprise Agreement and its salary schedules will be taken to have satisfied and discharged all claims of any description (whether as to monies or conditions). - 24.2 The rates of pay provided for in this Enterprise Agreement are inclusive of all previously awarded safety net adjustments and all future increases during the term of this Enterprise Agreement, arising out of the General Review of Award Wages and Minimum Standard for Remuneration (or its equivalent), including safety net adjustments, living wage adjustments or general increases, howsoever described. - 24.3 Subject to this clause, the employees (including an employee agent that is a signatory) and associations undertake that for the term of this Enterprise Agreement, they will not pursue any further or other claims within the parameters of this Enterprise Agreement, except where consistent with State Wage Case principles.
+- 25.1 This Enterprise Agreement and its salary schedules will be taken to have satisfied and discharged all claims of any description (whether as to monies or conditions). - 25.2 The rates of pay provided for in this Enterprise Agreement are inclusive of all previously awarded safety net adjustments and all future increases during the term of this Enterprise Agreement, arising out of the General Review of Award Wages and Minimum Standard for Remuneration (or its equivalent), including safety net adjustments, living wage adjustments or general increases, howsoever described. - 25.3 Subject to this clause, the employees (including an employee agent that is a signatory) and associations undertake that for the term of this Enterprise Agreement, they (jointly and severally) will not pursue any further or other claims within the parameters of this Enterprise Agreement, except where consistent with State Wage Case principles. - 25.4 A proposal or request for or to make a Workplace Flexibility Agreement or a Personal Flexibility Agreement will not be considered as a claim or extra claim, nor in relation to CFS matters that may be progressed during the life of this Enterprise Agreement by agreement as between the particular agency and employees (or representative/s), provided that in no circumstances whatsoever will there be any actual or threatened industrial action, nor threatened or actual cessation or limitation of duties or service delivery in relation thereto.

-25. CONSULTATIVE PROCESSES
+26. CONSULTATIVE PROCESSES

-- 25.1 The parties commit to the following consultative principles. - 25.1.1 Consultation involves the sharing of information and the exchange of views between employers and persons or bodies that must be consulted and the genuine opportunity for them to contribute effectively to any decision making process. - 25.1.2 Employers and Agencies consult in good faith, not simply advise what will be done. - 25.1.3 It is an accepted principle that effective workplace relationships can only be achieved if appropriate consultation between the parties occurs on a regular basis. - 25.1.4 Workplace change that will affect a significant number of employees should not be implemented before appropriate consultation has occurred with employee representatives. - 25.1.5 Employee representatives will be given the opportunity to adequately consult with the people they represent in the workplace, in relation to any proposed changes that may affect employees' working conditions or the services employees provide. - 25.2 In relation to significant issues of public sector wide reform, the CPE will consult with the "SA Unions" (i.e. formerly known as the UTLC) in accordance with the above principles.
+- 26.1 The parties commit to the following consultative principles. - 26.1.1 Consultation involves the sharing of information and the exchange of views between employers and persons or bodies that must be consulted and the genuine opportunity for them to contribute effectively to any decision making process.
+This includes consultation with the applicable Union whose members are affected. - 26.1.2 Employers and Agencies consult in good faith, not simply advise what will be done. - 26.1.3 It is an accepted principle that effective workplace relationships can only be achieved if appropriate consultation between the parties occurs on a regular basis. - 26.1.4 Workplace change that will affect a significant number of employees should not be implemented before appropriate consultation has occurred with employee representatives. - 26.1.5 Employee representatives will be given the opportunity to adequately consult with the people they represent in the workplace, in relation to any proposed changes that may affect employees' working conditions or the services employees provide. - 26.2 In relation to significant issues of public sector wide reform, the CPSE will consult with the "SA Unions" (i.e. formerly known as the UTLC) in accordance with the above principles.

-26. GRIEVANCE AND DISPUTE AVOIDANCE PROCEDURES
+27. GRIEVANCE AND DISPUTE AVOIDANCE PROCEDURES